PEARCE CREEK DMCF

 REASONS FOR REACTIVATION

-The US Army Corps of Engineers (USACE) is the agency responsible nationwide for dredging navigation channels, including the Chesapeake & Delaware (C&D) Canal.
+The US Army Corps of Engineers Philadelphia District (CENAP) is the agency responsible nationwide for dredging navigation channels, including the Chesapeake & Delaware (C&D) Canal.
 The C&D Canal is an important transit route to and from the Port of Baltimore, one of Maryland's leading economic engines.
 In 1937 the USACE purchased nearly 1000 acres of farmland bordering Pearce Creek for use as a containment site for dredged material from the C&D Canal approach channels.
-In an effort to maintain the C&D Canal channels at the authorized depth of 35 feet, dredged material has been placed into the 260 acre Pearce Creek Dredged Material Containment Facility (DMCF) intermittently; however, the site has not been used since the mid 1990's.
-Since the closing of the Pooles Island open water placement site in 2010, the USACE has desired to reactivate the Pearce Creek DMCF in an effort to meet federal dredged material placement needs.
+In an effort to maintain the C&D Canal channels at the authorized depth of 35 feet, the Pearce Creek Dredged Material Containment Facility (DMCF) was constructed on 260 acres of the CENAP property and was used intermittently until the mid 1990's.
+Since the closing of the Pooles Island open water placement site in 2010, CENAP has desired to reactivate the Pearce Creek DMCF in an effort to meet federal dredged material placement needs.
+CENAP received the required permits to reactivate the site in 2014, and the DMCF received its first post-reactivation inflow in December 2017.

 STEPS INVOLVED IN REACTIVATION

-The steps involved in the Pearce Creek DMCF reactivation include:
+The steps involved in the Pearce Creek DMCF reactivation included:

 - Section 401 of the Clean Water Act requires the State of Maryland to issue a Water Quality Certification (WQC) for any federally proposed/permitted projects which will result in a discharge to jurisdictional wetlands or waters of the State.
-The USACE submitted a WQC permit application to the Maryland Department of the Environment (MDE) which was approved on December 19, 2014.
+CENAP submitted a WQC permit application to the Maryland Department of the Environment (MDE) which was approved on December 19, 2014.
 The WQC application included engineering designs for the installation of a liner covering the entire DMCF area to fulfill MDE's requirement that there will be no further degradation of the groundwater.
-Additionally, MDE advised USACE that they would not receive a WQC permit without a plan to address the drinking water issue, which will be satisfied by the public water supply system.
-Update: The USACE submitted an application for an extension of the WQC, which was approved by MDE and extended to March 31, 2018.
+Additionally, MDE advised CENAP that they would not receive a WQC permit without a plan to address the drinking water issue, which was satisfied by the construction of the public water supply system.
+CENAP submitted an application for an extension of the WQC, which was approved by MDE and extended to March 31, 2019.
+Update: CENAP has submitted an application to MDE for a new WQC.

-- The approval of the WQC permit allows USACE to proceed with installing a liner to cover the entire site in an effort to protect the surrounding area against future contamination problems.
-Construction of the liner began in April 2016 and has been completed.
-The site will be ready to accept dredged material in October 2017.
-The USACE has also developed a groundwater monitoring plan to detect potential changes in groundwater within a close vicinity to the Pearce Creek DMCF.
+- The approval of the original WQC permit allowed CENAP to proceed with installing a liner to cover the entire site in an effort to protect the surrounding area against future contamination problems.
+Construction of the liner began in April 2016 and was completed in mid-2017.
+The CENAP developed a groundwater monitoring plan to detect potential changes in groundwater within a close vicinity to the Pearce Creek DMCF.
+Additionally, MDE approved the discharge monitoring plan for the Pearce Creek DMCF in fall 2017.

 Back to Top